Building Stronger Disability Inclusion Across Mundaring

 Expanding Adaptive Sport in the Perth Hills

-• Volleyball WA to introduce Adaptive Volley into local schools.
+• Volleyball WA, exploring opportunities to introduce Adaptive Volley within local schools.

-The All Abilities AFL initiative aligns with broader state inclusion efforts, as highlighted at the Optus Origin AFL event, where inclusive programming and sensory-friendly initiatives were showcased.
+The collaboration aligns with broader state inclusion efforts highlighted at events such as the Optus Origin AFL event, where inclusive programming and sensory-friendly initiatives were showcased.

 Looking ahead, planning has also begun to establish a No Limits Netball team, targeted to commence in 2027.
 This work is not centred on a single event.
 It is about building a local ecosystem where: